psampaz/go-mod-outdated/README.md

 ## Important notes

-- Go's module system will be finilized in Go 1.13 version.
+- Go's module system will be finalized in Go 1.13 version.
 Since this tool relies on the output of Go's list related to modules, expect things to break.
 - Upgrading an application is a responsibility of the maintainer of the application.
 Semantic versioning provides a way to indicate breaking changes, but still everything relies on each module developer to apply correct version tags.
 Unless